Messengers of War

 “Probably,” says Mayla.

-“We’re the ones who started this war when we took the artifact.”
+We started this war when we took the artifact.”

 “Do you know how powerful it is?”